Hike

 Path description:

-In high season at the crossing of the glacier we will get help from a beaten track, but usually there are more of them - it is better, not to go too low and we follow traces, on which there are occasionally marked poles.
+In high season at the crossing of the glacier we will get help from beaten tracks, but usually there are more of them - it is better not to go too low and we follow traces, which are occasionally confirmed by marker poles.
 The glacier is in parts cracked, but the holes are visible and usually marked.

-Below the rocky massif, which hosts Müller Hütte, at first we turn slightly towards the south, and then south below the walls of the connecting ridge between Wilder Freiger and Wilder Pfaff we cross to a nice passage towards the ridge, which is situated around 200 meters more to the west from the lowest point of the ridge.
-To the easiest approach on the ridge will usually be pointed by footmarks.
+Below the rocky massif, which hosts Müller Hütte, at first we turn slightly towards the south, and then south below the walls of the connecting ridge between Wilder Freiger and Wilder Pfaff we cross to a nice passage towards the ridge, which is situated around 200 meters further to the west from the lowest point of the ridge.
+To the easiest approach on the ridge we will usually be guided by footmarks.

-In the right place through crumbly gravel slope we steeply ascend on the sharp ridge and we continue there towards the west.
-If we didn't ascend too low, we will soon get to blazes, which will from here lead us all the way to the top.
-A warning: to the spot, where the signs show up, the ridge is quite inconvenient and very crumbly, so it makes sense, that we don't go there too early.
+At the right place through crumbly scree we steeply ascend onto the ridge crest and continue along it towards the west.
+If we didn't approach too low, we will soon meet the blazes, which will from then on lead us uninterrupted to the top.
+Warning: until the place where the marks appear, the ridge is quite uncomfortable and distinctly crumbly, so it is advisable not to approach it too early.

-After passing a smaller hill in the ridge, the ridge descends a little on quite crumbly terrain, which demands a careful stride.
-After this it widens a little and offers quite nice climbing of I. grade with some shorter spots of II. grade.
-Such route brings us to with a pole and a large cairn marked spot somewhere in the middle of the route.
-After that the ridge becomes much steeper, and the rock from here on is better.
+After passing a smaller hill in the ridge, it descends somewhat over fairly crumbly terrain, which requires a careful step.
+Then it widens a little and offers quite attractive climbing of grade I with some shorter sections of II.
+Such a route brings us to a spot marked with a pole and/or a large cairn somewhere in the middle of the route.
+Behind it the ridge stands much more vertically, and the rock from here is better.

-The ridge in the upper part is more demanding, and there are also some anchors, which provide quite reliable belaying.
-Soon after we cross rocky plates on the path, we find ourselves in front of the key spot: steep, exposed, but short jump, which reaches the upper II. grade of climbing.
-After that the only conventional fixed safety gear on the path - steel cable and footholds - help us past the leaned plate.
-To the top follows less demanding, but in parts exposed short climbing on and south from the crest.
-The ascent on the ridge usually takes 1h - 1h 30min.
+The ridge in the upper part is more demanding, but several belay stations are available, which allow quite reliable protection.
+Soon after crossing stone blocks on the path, we find ourselves before the key place: a steep, exposed but short climb, which reaches high grade II.
+Behind it the only conventional fixed protection on the path - steel cable and steps - help us over the inclined slab.
+To the top follows less demanding but partly airy scrambling along and south of the ridge crest.
+The ascent of the ridge usually takes 1-1.30 h.

-The eastern ridge of Wilder Pfaff is easier, short and quite popular climbing route, which the mountaineers usually do as part of classic high mountain tour of Stubai Alps, which connects the ascents on Wilder Freiger, Wilder Pfaff and Zuckerhütl.
-Climbing is mostly I. grade with some spots II. grade; the ridge except on some parts isn't very exposed, but in parts, it is quite crumbly, so it demands constant concentration and careful stride.
-On the hardest spots a well equipped route offers appropriate belaying, through inconvenient leaned plate we get help also from a few meters of a steel cable.
+The eastern ridge of Wilder Pfaff is an easier, short and quite popular climbing route, which mountaineers usually complete as part of the classic high-alpine tour of the Stubai Alps, which connects ascents to Wilder Freiger, Wilder Pfaff and Zuckerhütl.
+The climbing is mostly grade I with some sections of II; the ridge apart from individual parts is not overly airy, but partly quite crumbly, so it requires constant concentration and careful step.
+At the most difficult places the well-equipped route allows appropriate protection, and over the awkward inclined slab we are also helped by a few meters of steel cable.

-For less experienced I recommend belaying with a rope or ascent with a mountain guide.
+For the less experienced I recommend protection with a rope or accompaniment by a mountain guide.

-If to Berherhaus we came from the valley Stubaital in Austria, for returning I recommend much easier and shorter path, which from the peak descends on the western slope of Wilder Pfaff and below Zuckerhütl crosses glacier Sulzenauferner, and later descends towards the mountain pass Fernaujoch.
-From there we can continue towards the cableway Schaufeljochbahn and with the cableway we descend to the bottom cableway station at Mutterbergalm, or to the latter we descend on foot on a ski slope "Stubaier Gletscher" and past Dresdner Hütte.
-From the bottom cableway station to the starting point follows also about half an hour of descent on a pleasant forest path.
+If we approached Becherhaus from the Stubaital valley in Austria, for the return I recommend a much easier and shorter path, which from the top descends the western slope of Wilder Pfaff and below Zuckerhütl crosses the glacier Sulzenauferner, later descending towards the pass Fernaujoch.
+From there we can continue towards the cable car Schaufeljochbahn and descend with it to the lower station of the cable car at Mutterbergalm, or descend to it on foot via the ski area "Stubaier Gletscher" and past Dresdner Hütte.
+From the lower cable car station about half an hour of descent awaits us to the starting point on a pleasant forest path.

 Trip can be extended to: Zuckerhütl (1 h 15 min)